JasperNaberman/Programming-Project/README.md

 Optional features:
 * A button to show different datasets seperating refugees and other immigrants
 * A bar chart showing the countries the immigrants originated from.
+* Drop down menu to select a country's history of immigration in the line graph

 ## Prerequisites
 #### Data Sources